COLORADO SMELTER BACKGROUND

 Information about the Colorado Smelter Site in Pueblo.

-The Pueblo City-County Health Department received a grant from the U.S. Environmental Protection Agency to provide lead testing and risk reduction for the residents in the Superfund Study Area.
+The Pueblo Department of Public Health and Environment received a grant from the U.S. Environmental Protection Agency to provide lead testing and risk reduction for the residents in the Superfund Study Area.

 The Colorado Smelter Community Advisory Group (CAG):